commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ##### 3. `beforeUpdateCallback`
 During the sync process if a target product and a product draft are matched, this callback can be used to intercept the **_update_** request just before it is sent to CTP.
-It contains following information :
+This allows the user to modify update actions array with custom actions or discard unwanted actions.
+The callback provides the following information :

  * product draft from the source
  * product from the target project
- * update actions that were calculated after comparing both.
+ * update actions that were calculated after comparing both

 ##### Example
 ````java